 This space-saving bathroom cabinet is designed to conveniently collapse toward the wall when not in use.
 When extended, it forms a full-size bathroom complete with stool, lavatory, medicine cabinet and shower.

 To use the bathroom:

-1. Grasp the handles on the face of the cabinet and rotate the knobs about 1/4 turn outward as shown.
+1. Grasp the handles on the face of the cabinet and use your thumbs to press the latch buttons as shown.